gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 With relatively little work (under 90 lines of DTrace including defining all types), we can inspect live SQL queries in our Go programs.

-Furthermore, we have focused on the Go function `QueryContext` in this article, but the exact same can be done for `ExecContext`.

 Printing each remaining Go type is left as an exercise to the reader but should be very similar.